-50. Q. What is "infrastructure" under Treasury's regulation?
+Q53.
+What is "infrastructure" under Treasury's implementing regulations?

-- A. Infrastructure is a subset of real property, and is a capital asset.
-Treasury's regulation defines it at 31 CFR 34.2 as "the public facilities or systems needed to support commerce and economic development. . .
+- A. Infrastructure is a subset of real property and is a capital asset.
+Treasury's implementing regulations at 31 CFR § 34.2 defines infrastructure as "the public facilities or systems needed to support commerce and economic development. . .
 [It] encompasses new construction, upgrades and repairs to existing facilities or systems, and associated land acquisition and planning."
 Such installations and facilities may include, but are not limited to:

 - highways,

 - airports,

 - roads,

 - buildings,

 - transit systems,

 - port facilities,

 - railways,

 - telecommunications,

 - water and sewer systems,

 - public electric and gas utilities,

 - levees,

 - seawalls,

-- breakwaters.
+- breakwaters,

 - major pumping stations, and

 - flood gates.

-51. Q. How must the recipient document a federal interest in real property?
+Q54.
+How must the recipient document a federal interest in real property?

-A. To document the federal interest in real property funded by a Treasury grant under the RESTORE Act, the recipient must perfect a Covenant of Purpose, Use, and Ownership (Covenant) prior to the final grant payment and record it in the real property records of the jurisdiction where the property is located, in accordance with local law.
-Treasury may require an opinion of the counsel for the recipient that the Covenant is valid and enforceable and has been properly recorded.
+A. To document the federal interest in real property funded by a Direct Component grant, the recipient must perfect a Covenant of Purpose, Use, and Ownership (Covenant) by recording it in the real property records of the jurisdiction where the property is located, in accordance with local law.
+For construction of buildings and projects to improve real property, the federal interest must be recorded no later than the date construction and/or improvement work commences.
+When the award involves the acquisition of real property, the federal interest must be recorded at the same time of the real property acquisition.
+Treasury may require a copy of a title insurance, title report, or title opinion (by counsel licensed in the jurisdiction where the property is located) from the recipient demonstrating the validity, enforceability, and proper recording of the Covenant.
 Pursuant to the Covenant, the recipient must acknowledge that it holds title to the real property in trust for the public purposes of the financial assistance award, that real property has been acquired or improved with a Federal award, and that federal use and disposition conditions apply to the property.
-All recipients required to perfect and record a Covenant or other notice of record must provide Treasury with a copy of the recorded document displaying a recording stamp indicating where the document was recorded and the date on which it was recorded.
+All recipients required to execute and record a Covenant or other notice of record and must provide Treasury with a copy of the recorded document displaying a recording stamp indicating where the document was recorded and the date on which it was recorded.

-Treasury may approve of an alternative notice of record or waive the requirement that a Covenant or other notice of record be perfected and recorded.
+Treasury may approve of an alternative notice of record or waive the requirement to document the federal interest.

-52. Q. What are the reporting requirements for Treasury-funded real property projects?
+Q55.
+What are the reporting requirements for Treasury-funded real property projects?

-A. Pursuant to 2 CFR 200.329 of the Uniform Guidance, the recipient must submit reports on the status of the real property annually to Treasury for the first three years of its federal award and thereafter every five years until the end of the Estimated Useful Life or time of disposition, whichever is less.
-When real property is no longer needed for the originally authorized purpose, the recipient must obtain disposition instructions from Treasury, subject to 2 CFR 200.311(c).
+A. Pursuant to 2 CFR § 200.330 of the Uniform Guidance, the recipient must submit reports on the status of the real property annually to Treasury for the first three years of its federal award and thereafter every five years until the end of the Estimated Useful Life or time of disposition, whichever is less.
+When real property is no longer needed for the originally authorized purpose, the recipient must obtain disposition instructions from Treasury, subject to 2 CFR § 200.311(c).
 For real property other than land, once the Estimated Useful Life of the real property has ended, the federal interest is extinguished and the federal government has no further interest in the real property.

-53. Q. What type of appraisal is required by Treasury?
+Q56.
+What type of appraisal is required by Treasury?

-A. Treasury requires an appraisal that is a written statement independently and impartially prepared by a qualified appraiser setting forth an opinion of defined value of an adequately described property as of a specific date, supported by the presentation and analysis of relevant market information, as described in the Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act), 42 U.S.C. § 4601(13), and the implementing regulation, 49 C.F.R. § 24.2(a)(3).
+A. Treasury requires an appraisal that is a written statement independently and impartially prepared by a qualified appraiser setting forth an opinion of defined value of an adequately described property as of a specific date, supported by the presentation and analysis of relevant market information, as described in the Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act), 42 USC § 4601(13), and the implementing regulation, 49 CFR § 24.2(a)(3).